interep-project/docs/docs/technical-overview/groups/emails.md

 ### 3. Gated groups

 While we do not currently support any groups like this, it would be feasible for us to included a pre-set group of email addresses that want to be able to engage in some anonymous activity together, be it voting or otherwise.
-This flow would then allow all individuals to join a Semaphore group easily, which is currently not something that users can arbitrarily construct with ease.
+This flow would then allow all individuals to join an InterRep group easily, which is currently not something that users can arbitrarily construct with ease.

 ## Available groups